AI Teach Easy

 Pros:

-• Works for all subjects
+• Works for almost all subjects (science, math, English, etc.)

-• Fast explanations and analogies
+• Gives fast explanations, examples, and analogies

-• Free tier is very generous
+• Free version is very powerful for students

 Cons:

-👉 chat.openai.com
+👉 https://chat.openai.com

 Claude AI – The Best for Research Papers & Long PDFs